Why is the Overallocation of Resources Bad for You?

 Forecast resource availability and utilization

-Overworking on the same tasks adds to the mundaneness and can often lead to disinterest and disengagement.
-Thus, giving employees different opportunities helps them hone their skills while maintaining their motivational levels.
+Doing the same tasks routinely adds to the mundaneness and can often lead to disinterest and disengagement.
+Thus, giving employees different work opportunities allows them to hone their skills while boosting their engagement levels.

 The project scope includes the project’s goals and objectives, deliverables, financials, tasks, and deadlines.
 If there is a sudden change in the business requirements and the project manager is still expected to deliver using the same resources, it can lead to resource overallocation.

-Defining a proper change control process during the project initiation phase is necessary.
-Any substantial change in the project scope must be pushed back to the next release.
-If that is not possible, approval is sought to change the delivery timeline or increase the budget.
+Therefore, it is necessary to define a proper change control process during the project initiation phase.
+Any substantial changes in the project scope need to be pushed back to the next release.
+In case that is not possible, approval should be sought to change the delivery timeline or increase the budget.
+This proactive approach minimizes the chances of resources being overallocated.

 Build an on-demand contingent workforce